 All travelers to Tibet must book their Tibet tours through a registered Tibetan tour operator, such as Explore Tibet which offers great tour guidelines and tour guides.
 If you are an independent or solo traveler, there is an option that can help with your requirements.
 Even though independent travel is no longer permitted, there are ways for solo travelers to travel to Tibet.

-There are two types of Tibet tour offer by Tibet tour operators that are private tour and group tour.
+There are two types of Tibet tours offered by Tibet tour operators that are private tours and group tours.

-The group tour is a group of random people put together depending on the itinerary you choose to book.
-A group usually have more than 5 people in each group with a local tour guide and a driver.
+The group tour is a group of random people puts together depending on the itinerary you choose to book.
+A group usually has more than 5 people in each group with a local tour guide and a driver.
 It is much cheaper than a private tour.

-Explore Tibet is one of the most trusted and well-rated travel agency in Tibet, provides the best tour service which you could ever experience in Tibet.
+Explore Tibet is one of the most trusted and well-rated travel agencies in Tibet, providing the best tour service you could ever experience in Tibet.
 Check out the reviews on TripAdvisor.

 Travel to Tibet requires some special documentation, as well as your passport and Chinese visa.
 But this does not mean that it is hard to get.
 All documents that you’ll be needing to enter and travel around Tibet will be applied on your behalf by the tour operator.
 For those traveling to Tibet from the mainland, you will need your valid passport and Chinese entry visa.
 Therefore you should plan your tour